 - 1 teaspoon coconut oil for the skillet

-- In a medium bowl, mash bananas well with a fork.
-Add the eggs and the coconut and use a hand whisk to whisk everything together until as smooth as possible.
+- In a medium bowl, mash the bananas well with a fork.
+Add the eggs and the coconut and whisk everything together until as smooth as possible.

-- With your fingers, spread a thin layer of coconut oil (about ½ teaspoon) on the bottom of a large, 12-inch skillet.
+- With your fingers, spread a thin layer of coconut oil (about 1/2 teaspoon) on the bottom of a large, 12-inch nonstick skillet.
 Heat over medium heat, about 4 minutes.

-- Place ½ more teaspoon coconut oil in the skillet, brush to coat, and repeat with 3 more pancakes.
-Serve immediately, with or without berries and warm maple syrup.
+- Place 1/2 more teaspoon coconut oil in the skillet, brush to coat, and repeat with 3 more pancakes.
+Serve immediately.